ChiaraCati/FlooData/README.md

 **[Disruptions](datasets/final_dataset/disruptions.csv)** is the second mashed-up dataset containing data about hydrogeological disasters involving Emilia Romagna.

-**[Province](datasets/final_dataset/province.csv)** is the third mashed-up dataset containing data on flooding risk, area and geographical information of Emilia Romagna's provinces.
+**[Hydrogeological risk](datasets/final_dataset/province.csv)** is the third mashed-up dataset containing data on flooding risk, area and geographical information of Emilia Romagna's provinces.

 The below table is a resume of datasets created by FlooData, containing information on hydrogeological disasters, interventions and geographical data useful for their visualization on maps and other graphs.